Tempestiine/Cybersecurity/overthewire/bandit/level07-08.md

 ```

 - `strings` is a more complex version of `cat`.
 While `cat` prints out everything, `strings` only outputs printable characters in a file.
 Because many data files do not have printable characters, `strings` is more useful.
 - `|` is called a pipe.
 Imagine an assembly line, "a series of workers and machines in a factory," all connected by conveyor belts. `strings data.txt` is the first operation or machine, and the output of the first machine is transfered to the second operation or command `grep "millionth".
-Essentially, I'm telling Linux to gather printable characters from the data file and search for the word "millionth" within that selected population.
+Essentially, I'm telling Linux to gather printable characters from the data file and search for the word "millionth" within that selected population ([Ken Hess](https://www.redhat.com/en/blog/pipes-command-line-linux))
 - As a result, the password was displayed next to the word `millionth`.

 ## What I Learned